General

 - Letters of support or Letters of partner confirmations

-- Community engagement strategy for activity with community
+- Community engagement strategy for activity with community (Projects focus area only)

 Ensure you prepare the required support documents and any optional support materials ahead of the program closing date, so you have everything prepared for the submission of your application.